quietly-turning/Lua-For-SM5/_Actors/Supported-File-Extensions.md

 ##### Video:
 SM5 supports a broad array of codecs and containers via [ffmpeg](https://www.ffmpeg.org/).

 You are generally safe to use HD video without performance issues if the computer is from the last six or seven years.
-The *.mp4* and *.avi* containers in conjunction with the .h264 codec works great.
+The *.avi* container in conjunction with the .h264 codec works great.

 [Handbrake](https://handbrake.fr/) is a useful, free application you can use to resize your videos and convert them to one of the aforementioned formats with the .h264 codec.